antononcube/Raku-Lingua-NumericWordForms/README.md

 2. [X] DONE Automatic determination of the language

-3. [ ] TODO Word form generation:
+3. [X] DONE Word form generation:
    - [X] DONE Bulgarian
    - [X] DONE English
    - [X] DONE Koremutake
-   - [ ] TODO Russian
+   - [X] DONE Russian
    - [X] CANCELED General algorithm
        - Canceled because it is a hard problem and Large Language Models (LLMs) can do it.

 4. [ ] TODO Documentation of the general programming approach.

    - [ ] TODO What are the main challenges?